puppyone-ai/Puppys/docs/src/index.md

 ### Basic Elements

-What is the most basic difference between an LLM and an agent?
+What is the most fundamental difference between an LLM and an agent?
 Our answer to this question is:

 - An LLM predicts the next token.
 - An agent predicts the next action.